asajohnson/url-append-extension/README.md

 ## Roadmap

+* Submit to Chrome/Edge extension libraries.
 * Allow for multiple inputs; and picker to easily toggle for which one they want.
-* Upload to Chrome/Edge extension libraries.
 * Add validation to not have it work on non-Learn sites.
 * Strip locale during copy